cwvillanuevam/Paper-Operative-Analysis-of-EVCCM-C-D-coordination-/DB/DCM Ini/DCM Ini Readme.md

 * Data bases of EV characterization from Monte Carlo Simulation.
 (PCarBusResults...)
 * Results from power flow optimization per scenario (Sc...)

+This information allows centralized managers to commit the energy traded in energy market by Electric Vehicle Aggregators.
+The scenarios 1 and 2 didn't present not serve energy participation in power flow performance.